 Why must TMJ disorders be managed?

 It is important to remember that once your TMJ has had an injury or problem, you will always be more prone to future injury or discomfort than someone who has never had a TMJ issue.
-Unfortunately, our jaw joints are rarely permanently fixed.
-Like a bad back or bad knee, there may be limitations that last a life-time.
 We do however, feel that you can be well prepared to maintain comfort for your jaw joint as a result of your treatment and training with us.
 With proper long-term management, more permanent improvements to your TMD symptoms typically occur with time.

 Will I need to wear an appliance for the rest of my life?

 It is typically recommended that you use an orthotic device during the treatment phase, and then continue to use this device for long-term protection during your sleeping hours.
 There may be times you will want to wear your appliance more during the day.
-Fluctuations in the level of your stress are inevitable.
-Your general health, nutritional status, sleep quality, psychologic stress, injury, and grief may all cause your symptom threshold to change.
-During times of increased stress, you will want to provide supportive care to your jaw muscles and joints to help prevent any discomfort.
+We encourage you to do what feels right for you.
+It is a tool you can use to help yourself when you feel you might need the extra support

 What can I do to limit TMJ flare-ups?